akeneo/pim-community-dev/TESTING.md

 Characteristics:

-- boots the whole application, which means the backend and the frontend
+- tests the application as a whole (the backend and the frontend are tested at the same time)
-- no mock for the system you want to test
+- tests the real application (no mock)
 - can require complex setup (like a browser and Selenium for instance)
 - tests nominal use cases